dezhishen/openlist-docs/pages/guide/drivers/onedrive_app.md

 ## **新建过程** { lang="zh-CN" }

+::: en
-danger Read the precautions carefully
+::: danger Read the precautions carefully
 Please read carefully the following **`serial numbers , view in sequence`** , if there is any error, please feedback in time
 :::
 tabs#onedrive_app